victorswan/orb_slam/README.md

     ./tools/bin_vocabulary

+### Open-loop Evaluation

 To run GF-ORB-SLAM2 on public benchmarks, please refer to batch evaluation scripts at folder

     batch_script

 or follow the example calls at **rosrun_cmd.md** for your own sensor / sequence.

 Similar to original ORB-SLAM2, the camera parameters shall be provided in yaml format.
-Some example configurations for public benchmarks are available at ORB_Data we just cloned.
+Some example configurations for public benchmarks are available at `ORB_Data` we just cloned.

+### Closed-loop Evaluation

+To run GF-ORB-SLAM2 on closed-loop navigation tasks, e.g., as the state estimator of [gazebo_turtlebot_simulator](https://github.com/ivalab/gazebo_turtlebot_simulator), make sure the closed-loop macro `ENABLE_PLANNER_PREDICTION` at [include/Tracking.h](https://github.com/ivalab/gf_orb_slam2/tree/catkin/include/Tracking.h#L92) is uncommented:

+    #define ENABLE_PLANNER_PREDICTION

+and refer to closed-loop evaluation scripts at [gazebo_turtlebot_simulator/script](https://github.com/ivalab/gazebo_turtlebot_simulator/tree/master/script) on how to config the evaluation.

 ## References